Nuey2310/BlogSite/README.md

 - Arjun Banga
    * Implemented User Story #7, displaying a list of users that follow you.
 The list is displayed on the right sidebar.
    * Implemented User Story #6, letting an administrator access the adminstrator interface that allows them to create new accounts with either microblog author or admin roles.

+- Miftahul Kashfy
+   * Implemented User Story #5, searching tweets based on person's name or twitter handle
+   * Implemented User Story #8, posting a tweet and showing appropriate message for it

+   * What I learned: This assignment seemed more fun to me.
+Making the JediTweeps applications helped me realize how what I am learning now can one day be implemented in real life practices.